-TRAN Thi Ut, Center for Research Development and Technology Transfer, Binh Duong University, Vietnam; and and Kei KAJISA, Foundation for Advanced Studies on International Development and National Graduate Research Institute for Policy Studies, Tokyo, Japan, The Developing Economies, Volume 44 Issue 2 Page 167 - June 2006
+TRAN Thi Ut, Center for Research Development and Technology Transfer, Binh Duong University, Vietnam; and Kei KAJISA, The Developing Economies, Volume 44 Issue 2 Page 167 - June 2006.

 Abstract: The current paper reviewed the development of the Green Revolution in Vietnam, using long-term regional yield and modern variety adoption statistics, as well as household data collected in 1996 and 2003.
 The present study indicates that the Green Revolution began in irrigated favorable areas and spread to the less favorable areas in Vietnam such as in other Asian countries.
 What is unique in Vietnam is that although the Green Revolution ended in the mid-1980s in the Philippines and Indonesia, it has still been sustained as of 2003.
-Our analyses revealed that such growth had been supported by continuous improvements of modern varieties by regional research institutes.
 The varieties imported from China have contributed to the Green Revolution in northern Vietnam and those developed by the International Rice Research Institute in southern Vietnam.

 Assessing the Impact of the Green Revolution, 1960 to 2000 - R. E. Evenson and D. Gollin - Science 2 May 2003: Vol. 300. no. 5620, pp. 758 - 762. - We summarize the findings of a recently completed study of the productivity impacts of international crop genetic improvement research in developing countries.